Maryport railway station: Service

-Train operator Northern introduced a regular through Sunday service to Barrow via the coast at the May 2018 timetable change - the first such service south of Whitehaven for more than 40 years.
+Train operator Northern introduced a regular through Sunday service to Barrow, via the coast, at the May 2018 timetable change; it was the first such service south of Whitehaven for more than 40 years.
 Services run approximately hourly from mid-morning until early evening, with later trains terminating at Whitehaven.
-This represents a major upgrade on the former infrequent service of four per day each way to/from Whitehaven only that previously operated.
+This represented a major upgrade on the former infrequent service of four per day each way to/from Whitehaven only.